 Meet Our Team

-Keith is a Chartered Accountant with broad financial and change management experience across a range of businesses and sectors including PwC, Diageo, Scottish Equitable/AEGON UK and is currently Finance Director of leading Scottish headquartered law firm Shepherd and Wedderburn LLP.
+Keith is a Chartered Accountant with broad financial and change management experience across a range of businesses and sectors including PwC, Diageo, Scottish Equitable/AEGON UK and is a former Finance Director of leading Scottish headquartered law firm Shepherd and Wedderburn LLP.
 A keen cricketer in his younger days, primarily due to the well-structured development programme at Forfarshire, Keith also played national league hockey and still plays social tennis and erratic golf.
+Keith is a Non Executive Director, and Audit Committee member, of Social Bite a charity seeking to end homelessness in Scotland.

 Angela has worked in PR and public affairs in Westminster, Brussels and Scotland.
 She has been owner manager of her current business, Pagoda Porter Novelli, in Edinburgh for 20 years.
 As well as being expert in consultancy and business management, she is skilled in crisis, technical and tourism PR.
 Well connected in business, she has been chair of industry bodies and previously sat on the Scottish committee of the IoD.
 A food blogger in her spare time and a fanatical hillwalker and cricket spectator, Angela is particularly keen to encourage more young people into sport and has supported many girls’ cricket initiatives.